Catherine-ITBA3205/DataAnalyticalResearchTeam-DART-/README.md

 > Although there are Laws that are implemented to spread awareness to the right of the people regarding their Reproductive Health, these laws are still not enough or it is not properly and strongly implemented as it is still visually seen that the over growing population of the Philippines is still not under control unlike their neighboring countries.

-> This project seeks to provide policies that should be implemented in order to decrease or slow down the over growing population of the Philippines and lessen its number one negative impact which is poverty.
+> This project seeks to provide policies that should be implemented in order to decrease or slow down the over growing population of the Philippines and lessen its number one negative impact which is the rapid urbanization.
 The researchers believe that if poverty will be lessen and eliminated, everything else under the United Nations SDG plan will follow.

 **SIGNIFICANCE OF THE PROPOSED PROJECT**

-This study will cover the issue of the population growth rate in the Philippines, and it's relationship with the growing poverty rate in the country.
-According to The World Bank, Poverty is hunger.
-Poverty is lack of shelter.
-Poverty is being sick and not being able to see a doctor.
-Poverty is not being able to go to school and not knowing how to read.
-Poverty is not having a job, is fear of the future, living one day at a time.
-Poverty is losing a child to illness brought about by unclean water, and Poverty is powerlessness.
-With the data gathered the findings of this study will show you how over population results to poverty.
+This study will cover the issue of the population growth rate in the Philippines, and it's relationship with the growing rapid urbanization in the country.

  This will benefits the following: